 Research Impact

-Pollard and her team pioneered a statistical approach to identify the fastest-evolving regions of the human genome, known as Human Accelerated Regions (HARs).
-They showed that many of these correspond to non-coding sequences regulating gene expression, also known as enhancers.
-Her lab is leveraging this information to identify enhancers important for evolution or for the appearance of diseases.
-These studies have generated research tools for studying human disease and will eventually yield novel therapeutic targets.
+Pollard pioneered a statistical approach to identify the fastest-evolving regions of the human genome, known as Human Accelerated Regions (HARs).
+Her team showed that many of these correspond to non-coding sequences controlling the expression of genes important for development and associated with psychiatric disorders.
+The lab also used machine learning to reveal the importance of DNA shape and folding in gene regulation.
+These studies have generated research tools for studying human disease that are yielding novel therapeutic targets.

-Pollard has also designed metagenomic-based methods to study the human microbiome and other microbial communities at the resolution of individual genes and genetic mutations.
+Pollard has also designed metagenomic-based methods to study the human microbiome at the resolution of individual genes and genetic mutations.
 From these studies, novel insight will arise into the relationship of the microbiome to health and disease, setting the stage for using metagenomics in precision medicine.

 Professional Titles